Uinyw/financetracker/pages/analysis/capability_savingsgoal.md

+---
+id: capability-savingsgoal
+---

-# Capability Management of Savings Goals
+# Capability SavingsGoal

 A user can manage their saving goals in FinanceTracker.
 They can add, edit and delete saving goals and display an saving goals overview.